zendframework/zend-config/docs/book/processor.md

 This example returns the output: `Value is TOKEN,Value is bar`.

-As of version 3.1.0, you can also tell the `Constant` processor to process keys:
+As of version 3.1.0, you can also tell the `Token` processor to process keys:

 ```php
 // At instantiation: